MicrosoftDocs/azure-devops-docs/docs/organizations/public/create-public-project.md

 A public project allows non members of a project and users who aren't signed in read-only, limited access to the project's artifacts and services.
 For details, see [Default roles & access for public projects](default-roles-access-public.md).

-You can add a public project to your existing organization, or create an Azure DevOps organization and create a public project at that time.
+You can add a public project to your existing organization, or create an organization and create a public project at that time.
 If you want to make an existing private project public, you can [change the project's visibility](make-project-public.md).

 ## Prerequisites

-- You must have an Azure DevOps organization created.
+- You must have an organization created in Azure DevOps.
 If you don't have one, [do that now](../../user-guide/sign-up-invite-teammates.md).
-- As an Azure DevOps organization owner, you can create projects.
+- As an organization owner, you can create projects.
 If you're not the owner, then you must be [a member of the Project Collection Administrators Group](../security/set-project-collection-level-permissions.md#collection-level) or have your [**Create new projects** permission](../security/set-project-collection-level-permissions.md#collection-level) set to **Allow**.

 ## Enable anonymous access to projects for your organization

-Before you can create a public project, you must enable anonymous access for your Azure DevOps organization.
+Before you can create a public project, you must enable anonymous access for your organization.

 [!INCLUDE [temp](../../_shared/new-navigation-cloud.md)]